Contact the USNCC Support Team at 320.762.4900 or usncc@alextech.edu

 Email: Your alextech.edu email address is the official form of communication from the college.
 Students are responsible to know the information sent to them from the college through their ATCC email.
 Login with [YourStarID]@go.minnstate.edu and your StarID password.

 Zoom: Cloud platform for video and audio conferencing, collaboration, and chat.
-If using the desktop or mobile Zoom app, select "Sign in with SSO" and enter "minnstate" at the prompt (minnstate.zoom.us).
-Proceed to log in with your StarID and password.
+Select "Sign in" and log in to your Microsoft 365 account using [YourStarID]@go.minnstate.edu and your StarID password.
+If using the Zoom desktop or mobile app, use the Microsoft icon to log in.

 These instructions and how-to videos provide more information about accessing eServices, registration, and understanding your degree audit report (DARS).